-Just a few years ago, stand-up paddleboarders in Oregon would often get off work and head out to the water by themselves, sticking to their favorite paddle location.
+Just a few years ago, stand-up paddleboarders in Oregon would often get off work and head out to the water by themselves, sticking to their favorite paddle locations.

 You can get a workout as you paddle through the middle of the city on your lunch break — an especially popular pastime in Bend.
 You can kneel, sit, stand or do yoga on your board — an exhilarating way to spot wildlife and recharge in nature.

-Or you can join (or watch) the relatively new, thrilling sport of downwinding — when experienced paddlers in Hood River or on some parts of the Willamette River ride the current downwind, then shuttle back to the start and do it again.
-Get inspired at a race this spring, such as the Willamette SUP Cup in Lake Oswego (May 20, 2018).
+Or you can join (or watch) the thrilling sport of downwinding — when experienced paddlers in Hood River and some parts of the Willamette River ride the swell downwind, then shuttle back to the start and do it again.
+Get inspired at a race this summer, such as the Rose City SUP Classic on September 1, 2019 in Portland.

 Once you’ve got the SUP bug, here are some hot spots for getting started stand-up paddleboarding — all close to the city and recommended for beginners:

-Cook Park, Tigard — During high season there’s a rental stand here, run by the nonprofit Tualatin Valley Riverkeepers.
-That makes it super convenient to slide your board down into the water at the dock and paddle along this slower section of the Tualatin River.
+Cook Park, Tigard — During high season there’s a rental stand here run by the nonprofit Tualatin Riverkeepers.
+That makes it super convenient to slide your board into the water from the dock and paddle along this slower section of the Tualatin River.

 Mt.
 Hood and the Columbia River Gorge

-Waterfront Park, The Dalles — You’ll be out on the glassy water in just minutes after renting gear from Gorge Adventure & Supply or Rugged Soul in The Dalles.
-Just 90 minutes from Portland along the Historic Columbia River Highway, the city’s miler, drier conditions make this less-crowded destination a go-to spot for playing on the water.
+Waterfront Park, The Dalles — You’ll be out on the glassy water in just minutes after renting gear from Rugged Soul or signing up for a SUP class with Float on SUP Yoga in The Dalles.
+Just 90 minutes from Portland along the Historic Columbia River Highway, the city’s milder, drier conditions make this less-crowded destination a go-to spot for playing on the water.

-Drake Park, Bend — If you like urban paddling you’ll love it here, in the heart of downtown Bend with picnickers and dog-walkers all around.
+Drake Park, Bend — If you like urban paddling you’ll love it here in the heart of downtown Bend with picnickers and dog-walkers all around.
 There’s a slow-moving current upstream will take you under a little bridge to the section of the Deschutes River that leads through the Old Mill District.
-Ride it downstream if you by starting at RiverBend Park, taking it down to the Whitewater Park, and then on to Drake Park to get the shuttle back up to Riverbend.
-Rent a board from Stand Up Paddle Bend or Tumalo Creek.
+Ride downstream by starting at RiverBend Park, paddling to the Whitewater Park, and then on to Drake Park to get the shuttle back up to Riverbend.
+Rent a board from Stand Up Paddle Bend or Tumalo Creek Kayak & Canoe.

 Alton Baker Park, Eugene — SUP2UOregon makes it easy to have a SUP adventure, with everything you need included in the rental price: board, board bag, leash, net, dry bag, personal floatation device, whistle, rooftop blocks and straps to transport boards and invasive species permit, required for certain sites.
 Alton Baker Park, Eugene’s largest park, is a popular spot for group meetups on this lovely stretch of the Willamette.

 Coffenbury Lake, Warrenton — Clatsop Paddle Company is a mobile outfitter that serves paddlers along the North Coast through guided tours, which include a beginner lesson.
-Experienced guides take paddlers for a stress-free day along the John Day River and some of the best paddle spots in Warrenton, Seaside, Cannon Beach and Nehalem.
+Experienced guides take paddlers for a stress-free day along the Lower Columbia River and some of the best paddle spots in Warrenton, Seaside, Cannon Beach and Nehalem.
 Locals have a regular meetup on the placid Coffenbury Lake.

 Siletz Bay, Lincoln City — Rent your gear from KLG Adventures (stands for Keep Life Going) in Lincoln City and head out to Siletz Bay, which has numerous access points for paddlers as well as people fishing, kayaking, clamming and crabbing.
 It’s quieter with more gentle currents than nearby Devils Lake.